xiaoxiae/slama.dev/_posts/2022-06-27-groups-transformations-updaters.md

 {% manim_video 2-VGroupExample %}

 The {% manim_doc `VGroup` reference/manim.mobject.types.vectorized_mobject.VGroup.html %} class additionally contains functions for arranging objects.
-The simplest to use is the {% manim_doc `arrange` reference/manim.mobject.mobject.Mobject.html#manim.mobject.mobject.Mobject.arrange %} function which arranges object such that they are next to one another, in the order they were passed to the constructor.
+The simplest to use is the {% manim_doc `arrange` reference/manim.mobject.mobject.Mobject.html#manim.mobject.mobject.Mobject.arrange %} function which arranges object such that they are next to one another, in the order they were passed to the constructor (left to right).

 ```py
 from manim import *